Skip to content

 (Rakuten Japan's homepage)

-The design language of East Asian e-commerce, including Taobao, Rakuten, and Coupang, is the opposite.
-A single screen is packed with information, strong colors clash, and animations are stimulating: flashing banners, countdown timers, red price tags, yellow discount stickers.
-Users read this as a signal: abundance of information = trustworthy deal.
+East Asian e-commerce platforms such as Taobao, Rakuten, and Coupang take the opposite approach.
+Screens are packed with information, strong colors clash, and animations are stimulating: flashing banners, countdown timers, red price tags, yellow discount stickers.
+Users read this as the signal "So much information β€” it must be reliable!"

 The Power Signals in Microcopy